 When Your Child Has Developmental Dysplasia of the Hip

 Your child has been diagnosed with developmental dysplasia of the hip.
 Hip dysplasia (also called hip dislocation) is a problem with the hip joint.
 This condition is congenital, meaning it’s present at birth.
 It is not painful.
 And it is very treatable in young children.
-If your child has this problem, he or she may see a pediatric orthopedist (doctor specializing in treating bone and joint problems in children).
+If your child has this problem, he or she may see a pediatric orthopedist.
+This is a doctor specializing in treating bone and joint problems in children.

 What are the causes of developmental hip dysplasia?

 Developmental hip dysplasia happens when the femoral head (the rounded top of the leg bone) slips partly or completely out of the hip socket.
 The hip socket may be too small or too shallow.
 This problem is more common in female children, in firstborn children, and in children born into families with a history of this condition.
 It is also more common in babies that are in breech position (feet first) in the uterus.

 What are the signs of developmental hip dysplasia?

 Signs of this problem may be noted at birth.
 But the hip may also seem fine at birth and not show problems until later weeks.
 Common signs include:

 A hip that is dislocated at birth

 A hip that is “loose” (this may get worse as the child grows and becomes more active)